fhiso/legacy-format/core.md

 The following outlines all of the type that have legacy tags associated with them.

+When listing known substructures, each is followed by a single character:

+- `!` means "required": there must be one and only one of these
+- `?` means "optional": there may be one and no more than one of these
+- `*` means "set-valued": there may be zero or more of these

 {.ednote} this section is far from complete...

 ## Supertypes